intelligence38000/android-docs/src/pages/maps/overview/query.md

   />
 }}

-Querying the map can be done considering a specific point on the screen or by first constructing a bounding box and receiving all the features found within that region.
-Aside from layers, it is also possible to query the source for specific information matching your query regardless if the items actually being displayed on the map.
+You can query the map by a specific point on the screen or by first constructing a bounding box and receiving all the features found within that region.
+Aside from layers, it is also possible to query the source for specific information matching your query regardless if the items are being displayed on the map.

-Since the features come from tiled vector data or GeoJSON data that is converted to tiles internally, feature geometries may be split or duplicated across tile boundaries and, as a result, features may appear multiple times in query results.
+Since the features come from tiled vector data or GeoJSON data that is converted to tiles internally, the query may split feature geometries or duplicate them across tile boundaries and, as a result, features may appear multiple times in query results.
 For example, suppose there is a highway running through the bounding rectangle of a query.
-The results of the query will be those parts of the highway that lie within the map tiles covering the bounding rectangle, even if the highway extends into other tiles, and the portion of the highway within each map tile will be returned as a separate feature.
+The results of the query will be those parts of the highway that lie within the map tiles covering the bounding rectangle, even if the highway extends into other tiles, and the part of the highway within each map tile will be returned as a separate feature.
 Similarly, a point feature near a tile boundary may appear in multiple tiles due to tile buffering.

 ## Query rendered features

-A common usage for querying the map is to acquire information at a specific position the user is looking at.
+A common usage for querying the map is to get information at a specific position the user is looking at.
 The point must be viewable inside the user devices viewport and fully rendered before you can access any information.
-Querying the map only accepts a screen pixel value instead of LatLng so in many cases you'll need to convert beforehand.
-In the snippet below, the maps clicked on which provides a LatLng we use to query the map and get the properties at that location.
+Querying the map only accepts a screen pixel value instead of `LatLng` so in many cases you'll need to convert beforehand.
+In the snippet below, when the map is clicked, it provides a `LatLng` that the map uses to query and get the properties at that location.

 {{
 <CodeLanguageToggle id="query-features" />